- What do chinchillas eat?

 When compiling a daily diet for chinchillas, it is necessary to take into account the daily need of the animal in proteins, fats, carbohydrates as a percentage, time of year, age and physiological condition of the animal.

-Squirrels fluffy rodents are necessary for the regeneration of cells of all animal organs systems.
-Chinchillas have a relatively low need for proteins and amino acids, during the day you can give chinchillas about 20% of protein feed, which are responsible for the luster and elasticity of chic fur, it can be alfalfa or hay, oilseeds, milk, legumes, cereals and nuts A lactating or pregnant female should consume additional protein feed of animal origin for the correct formation of organ systems of young and breastfeeding.
-These include: cottage cheese, meat and bone meal, milk granules, milk, kefir.
+Proteins are necessary for fluffy rodents to regenerate cells of all animal organ systems.
+Chinchillas have a relatively low need for proteins and amino acids, during the day you can give chinchillas about 20% of protein feed, which are responsible for the luster and elasticity of chic fur, it can be alfalfa or hay, oilseeds, milk, legumes, cereals and nuts

 Fats in the diet of pets should be kept in a minimum amount, about 4%, they are responsible for the proper development of small chinchillas, the condition of fluffy fur and skin, are a source of energy.
 To satisfy the need for fats, exotic rodents introduce nuts, oilcake and oilseeds into the diet.

-Carbohydrates – The source of energy and the main component value in the diet of domestic chinchillas.
+Carbohydrates are a source of energy and the main component in the diet of domestic chinchillas.
 They account for about 35% of daily feed and 30% of crude fiber, necessary to maintain intestinal motility and toxins.
 Feeding chinchillas is based on the use of cereal hay, grain, herbs, vegetables and fruits, rich in plant fibers with a low content of protein and fat.

 In addition to food, pets must necessarily receive vitamin supplements and mineral nutrition.
 The lack or absence of which negatively affects the formation of the skeleton and muscle tissue of small animals, the quality of the fur and the coordinated work of all systems of rodent organs.
 Often, vitamin deficiency is the cause of serious pet diseases.